NVIDIA/NeMo-Guardrails/docs/user_guide/server-guide.md

 }]
 ```

+### Chat UI

+You can use the Chat UI to test a guardrails configuration quickly.

+**IMPORTANT**: You should only use the Chat UI for internal testing.
+For a production deployment of the NeMo Guardrails server, the Chat UI should be disabled using the `--disable-chat-ui` flag.

 ## Actions Server

-The Actions Server enables you to run the actions invoked from the guardrails in a more secure way (see [Security Guidelines](../security/guidelines.md) for more details).
+The Actions Server enables you to run the actions invoked from the guardrails more securely (see [Security Guidelines](../security/guidelines.md) for more details).
 The action server should be deployed in a separate environment.

-**Note**: Even though highly recommended for production deployments, the use of an *actions server* is optional, and it's configured per guardrails configuration.
+**Note**: Even though highly recommended for production deployments, using an *actions server* is optional and configured per guardrails configuration.
 If no actions server is specified in a guardrails configuration, the actions will run in the same process as the guardrails server.
 To launch the server:

 ```
 > nemoguardrails actions-server [--port PORT]
 ```

-On startup, the actions server will automatically register all predefined actions and all the actions included in the current folder (including sub-folders).
+On startup, the actions server will automatically register all predefined actions and all actions in the current folder (including sub-folders).

 ### Endpoints